Tigers vs. Cardinals Player Props Betting Odds

-Javier Baez and Paul Goldschmidt are two of the top players with prop bets available when the Detroit Tigers and the St. Louis Cardinals meet at Busch Stadium on Saturday (beginning at 2:15 PM ET).
+Paul Goldschmidt and Javier Baez are among the players with prop bets available when the St. Louis Cardinals and the Detroit Tigers play at Busch Stadium on Sunday (at 2:15 PM ET).

 Bet on this matchup or its props with DraftKings!